 The double helix staircase from above (The Heritage Portal)

-The concept is a nod to the sixteenth-century double spirals at the Château de Chambord, a design often attributed to Leonardo da Vinci.
 While it appears as a singular, sculptural ribbon of wood and metal, it is actually a complex assembly of over 3,000 hand-forged components.
 The three-storey staircase features oak treads and thousands of hand-cast brass scrolls and rosettes, with discreet lighting tucked into the handrails to keep the profile clean and uncluttered.

 A complex assembly of components (The Heritage Portal)

 The technical execution required a high degree of precision and coordination.
-Extensive digital modeling allowed for the components to be fabricated with extreme accuracy before being brought into the building.
+Extensive digital modelling allowed for the components to be fabricated with extreme accuracy before being brought into the building.
 The installation itself was a delicate nocturnal operation; large sections were transported and carried over the shop floor at night, then reassembled behind hoarding during the day.
 This allowed the store to remain open throughout the process, an impressive intervention in a sensitive heritage environment.

 Sustainability was also central to the project’s ethos.
 Materials from the previous staircase were carefully salvaged and repurposed, ensuring the new addition carries forward the material history of the building.
 Beyond its visual appeal, the project demonstrates how a clever rethink of a layout can fundamentally improve the way people move through a busy commercial landmark.
-The King's official opening of the staircase highlights its status as a landmark of contemporary craftsmanship, bringing a sense of calm and order back to one of London's most historic interiors.

 James Ball is the founder and editor of The Heritage Portal